 Call a Texas Disability Lawyer Today

-At the Law Offices of J. Price McNamara, our legal team can work to ensure that you have properly satisfied the definition of disability within the language of your insurance policy – and that you submit the necessary documentation.
+At J. Price McNamara ERISA Insurance Claim Attorney, our legal team can work to ensure that you have properly satisfied the definition of disability within the language of your insurance policy – and that you submit the necessary documentation.
 To schedule a free legal consultation and case evaluation with a Texas disability attorney, please contact us online today for more information.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.